-For many owners, coming to grips with their own unique leadership style has been a positive learning experience.
-For others, it has been a painful journey of lessons learned the hard way and paid for with dollars that should have been booked as bottom-line profits.
+For many owners, coming to grips with his or her own unique leadership style has been a positive learning experience.
+For others it has been a painful journey of lessons learned the hard way and paid for with dollars that should have been booked as bottom-line profits.

 Another common trait among leaders is their ability to inspire others by means of defining a clear vision for people of what might be.
 To use one of renowned business author Stephen Covey’s principles of personal leadership, “They begin with the end in mind.”
 What’s more, they encourage others to become a part of that vision.
 They express themselves in terms that their followers know and understand, and they do it with enthusiasm.